-Go over the handle starting with 100 grit sandpaper, smoothing out any lines or cuts caused by the scraping.
-The coarse sandpaper can also be used to remove any grooves in the grain that trapped varnish.
+Go over the handle starting with 100-grit sandpaper, smoothing out any lines or cuts caused by the scraping.
+The coarse sandpaper can also be used to remove any grooves in the grain that trap varnish.

 Once it’s smooth and even, go over it again with 220 grit sandpaper to get it feeling fine in hand.

 Note: Some “old-timers” like to leave the bottom of the handle a little rougher for more grip.
 So you could leave it sanded at only 100 grit.

 Use a dry cloth or paper towel to wipe off all the dust and look for any remaining varnish.
 Don’t wet the cloth as the moisture will open up the grains and you will need to sand it again.

 Don’t forget the eye